Mekong Delta in May – Weather, Cruise & Travel tips

 Banh Cong in Mekong

-Banh Cong – A must try dish in Mekong Delta
+Banh Cong – A must-try dish in the Mekong Delta

 Hands-on experience with local making workshops